ccrismancox/PA_BrStrat/README.md

 ### Data
 The folder `data` contains one file.

-- `huth.dta` The replication data from Huth (1998).
-These data were graciously provided by Curt Signorino who used them in Signorino and Tarar (2006).
+- `huth.dta` The replication data from Signorino and Tarar (2006) and originally from Huth (1998).
 The variable descriptions and full citations can be found in the Online Appendix.

 ### Code